-• Total Phosphorus and Total Nitrogen.
-Facilities with a design flow greater than 100,000 gallons per day are required to sample their effluent quarterly for Total Phosphorus and Total Nitrogen per 10 CSR 20-7.015(9)(D)7.
+• Total Phosphorus, Total Kjeldahl Nitrogen, Nitrite + Nitrate, and Ammonia.
+Facilities with a design flow greater than 100,000 gallons per day but less than one million gallons per day are required to sample their effluent quarterly for Total Phosphorus and Total Kjeldahl Nitrogen, Nitrite + Nitrate and Ammonia per 10 CSR 20-7.015(9)(D)8.
 Upstream monitoring for these parameters is necessary to determine background stream concentrations in order to complete calculations that determine instream nutrient loading.